cgel/cgel.github.io/_posts/2017-2-2-meta-RL_is_the_key_to_AI.md

 Note that it is irrelevant whether the examples are provided from a first person view or from third person view.
 They could even be given by a radically different medium, like text or sound.
 We could also not feed the action sequence of the example and only feed the images.
 This approach is extremely flexible.
 More importantly, we have broadly extended the capabilities of the agent without adding any complexity to the RL algorithm, we only had to create the right task for the agent to learn.

 In there lies the true power of meta-RL, if the tasks are designed properly, we can teach the agents any skills.
 We could, for example, use this principle to force the agent to learn language by giving the agent tasks that require true language understanding.
+Similarly, if playing a first task gave useful information to solve a second task, a meta-RL agent would learn to use such information, thus learning to perform knowledge transfer.
 To me it seems clear that this is the way to solve AI.

 You might then ask: If we train a meta-RL agent into tasks that force it to learn all the necessary skills, will we have a truly intelligent agent?
 The answer is that the reinforcement agents that we have today would not be able to solve the necessary tasks.
 Many innovations are needed (like the ones I proposed in [here]({% post_url 2016-10-3-Solve_inteligence %}) and [here]({% post_url 2017-1-17-scaling_up_deep_rl %}) ).
 But once we have agents that are capable of solving those tasks the answer will be __YES__.